tanbiralam/ai-image-generation/README.md

 # AI Image Generation Clone App

 Welcome to the AI Image Generation Clone App repository!
 This application allows users to generate realistic images using OpenAI's GPT-3 API.
-Built as a Full Stack MERN (MongoDB, Express.js, React, Node.js) application, this project provides a seamless and interactive experience for users interested in exploring the capabilities of AI image generation.
+Built as a full-stack MERN (MongoDB, Express.js, React, Node.js) application, this project provides a seamless and interactive experience for users interested in exploring the capabilities of AI image generation.

 ## Table of Contents